Sharan-bir/AI-character-simulation/README.md

 # AI-Character Simulation (Pygame)

-A 2D game built with **Pygame** featuring animated sprites, loading screens, background music, and an interactive menu system.
+A 2D game built with **Pygame** to simulate the game characters with help of llm.
 This project includes a custom loading screen, animated character on the menu, and smooth UI transitions.

 ---